HSF/hsf.github.io/_gsocblogs/2022/blog_MADAnalysis5-Multiweight-integration_KyleFan.md

 select * from Statistics where id = 1; // list all Histogram stats for weight id 1 select * from Data where id = 1; // List all bins including underflow/overflow for weight id 1
 ```
+## Continued work

+The next milestone for this project is to enable multi-threading and optimize the program for performance.
+Profiling will be used to identify the most compute critical sections of the program that may benefit from optimizations.
+As mentioned in the Mid-term blog, SIMD multi-threading will be used to parallelize the program, the current plan is to duplicate the Cutflow and Histogramming datastructures for N cores, then synchronize and collect the N "shards" of data with one core.
+I believe this to be the most performant way of parallelization since the datastructures themselves are not very memory hungry, duplicating them N times will not exponentially increase memory usage.

+Additional milestone after multi-threading is complete will likely be working on a CI pipeline so that logic and numerical validation can be completed automatically with each update, this will save significant time that developers would need to spend on validation after each update.